ivan-guerra/programmador.com/content/posts/signing-git-commits-with-gpg.md

 ![GPG Key Generation](/posts/signing-git-commits-with-gpg/keygen.png#center)

-I highly recommend you export and backup your private key somewhere safe!
-The command to safely export your private key for backup is:
+Highly recommend you export and backup your private key somewhere safe!
+The command to export your private key for backup is:

 ```bash
 gpg --export-secret-keys --export-options backup --output private.gpg